wmyw96/domain_align/README.md

-# Unsupervised Domain Translation with Domain Alignment
+# Unsupervised Domain Translation with Alignment Guarantees

 Code for 'Unsupervised Domain Translation with Alignment Guarantees'